-Every year there is appraisal season in all companies and employees are rewarded for their hard work and good performances.
-Some people switch jobs for change in work profiles and higher pay packages.
-In either case you must pay attention to the structure of compensation being offered.
-You should always ask for a tax-friendly CTC because a higher package does not always mean that employee’s take-home salary will increase by the same margin.
+Every year there is an appraisal season in all companies and employees are rewarded for their hard work and good performance.
+Some people switch jobs to change their work profile or to get a higher pay package.
+In either case, you must pay attention to the structure of compensation being offered.
+You should always ask for a tax-friendly CTC because a higher package does not always mean that your take-home salary will increase by the same margin.

 If your current or prospective employer lets you decide the compensation structure, then you can use some tricks given below to make your salary tax-efficient.
-They will help you pay less money as taxes and take home more salary.
+They will help you pay less money as taxes and take home a bigger salary.

 Salary Structure includes various components like:

 - Fixed Salary: This includes basic, DA, HRA, conveyance allowances, city compensatory allowance, special allowances, etc.

-- Variable Salary: It includes performance-based incentive, sale based incentive and profit based bonus.
+- Variable Salary: It includes performance-based incentives, sale based incentives and profit-based bonuses.